15 Hardwood Floor Trends in 2023 – Design Ideas for a Modern Home

 3. Reclaimed wood flooring

 Reclaimed wood is a great option for creating a classic look in your commercial or residential space.
-This particular flooring style is one of the most popular in 2022.
+This particular flooring style is one of the most popular this year.
 This flooring is unique in its history.
 The flooring material comes from old barns and industrial warehouses as well as railroad trestles and factories.
 It is stylish and, at the same time, environment friendly.
 The wood is typically old and was harvested between 100-300 years ago.

 Reclaiming wood means that old buildings’ beams and framing lumber can be turned into flooring materials.
 Most hardwood floors made from reclaimed wood are made from wood that comes from other parts of a building.
 Reclaimed wood can be put in different grades depending upon its characteristics.